Level 1 Bat Capture & Handling Workshop (PA) June 23-27, 2026

 /

 Early bird pricing in effect!
+Students & self-funded BCM/BatSS Alum may qualify for discounted rates, contact us to apply.
 After registering, please complete the Workshop Participant Pre-Survey for each attendee.

 Bat Capture & Handling Workshop • PA